 As business applications move from on-premises to cloud hosted solutions, users experience password fatigue due to disparate logons for different applications.
 Single sign-on (SSO) technologies seek to unify identities across systems and reduce the number of different credentials a user has to remember or input to gain access to resources.

 While SSO is convenient for users, it presents new security challenges.
 If a user's primary password is compromised, attackers may be able to gain access to multiple resources.
 In addition, as sensitive information makes its way to cloud-hosted services it is even more important to secure access by implementing two-factor authentication.

 Duo Access Gateway (DAG), our on-premises SSO product, layers Duo's strong authentication and flexible policy engine on top of Meraki logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
-Duo Access Gateway authenticates your users using existing on-premises or cloud-based directory credentials and prompts for two-factor authentication before permitting access to Meraki.
+Duo Access Gateway authenticates your users using existing on-premises Active Directory (AD) credentials and prompts for two-factor authentication before permitting access to Meraki.

 Duo Access Gateway is included in the Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Meraki.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Include the AD attributes mail,distinguishedName in the “Attributes” field when configuring the Active Directory authentication source in the DAG admin console.
 You must use Active Directory as your authentication source; other DAG authentication sources do not support Meraki logins.

 If you've already configured the attributes list for another cloud service provider, append the additional attributes not already present to the list, separated by a comma.